 The Edison Dam (est. 1911) in the Gorge Dam Metropark, Cuyahoga Falls, is set to be demolished by ~2027.
 We are developing ecological research projects in the park that will address the effects of dam removal on terrestrial vegetation both above and below the impoundment.
 (Photo credit: City of Akron)

-Acorn ants (Temnothorax curvispinosus) nest in hollowed out tree nuts and overwinter above-ground.
-In collaboration with the Londraville microbiology lab at UA, we study the ecological and physiological mechanisms underlying acorn ant overwintering.
+Leaf-litter ants like acorn ants (Temnothorax curvispinosus) create shallow nests in hollowed out tree nuts or under decaying logs.
+As such, they overwinter above-ground.
+In collaboration with the Londraville microbiology lab at UA, we study the ecological and physiological mechanisms underlying leaf litter ant overwintering under the combined pressures of climate change and urbanization.
 (Photo credit: Alex Wild)

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.